tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ```

 ### Step 3: Crafting your app definition
 Your classifier app definiton [app.json](https://github.com/tapis-project/hpc-in-the-cloud/blob/master/block4/templates/app.json) is written in JSON, and conforms to an Tapis (Agave)-specific data model.
-With minimal changes such as mupdating the names of storage and execution systems, you should be able to register your very first Tapis(Agave) app.
+With minimal changes such as updating the names of storage and execution systems, you should be able to register your very first Tapis(Agave) app.

 Store this app.json in your classifyApp-1.0 directory on the Jetstream VM.